The Claims Conference

 Overview

-The Conference on Jewish Material Claims Against Germany (Claims Conference) was founded in 1951 by representatives of 23 major international Jewish organizations.
-With offices in New York, Israel, and Germany, the organization secures material compensation for Holocaust survivors worldwide and seeks the return of Jewish property stolen during the Holocaust.
+The Conference on Jewish Material Claims Against Germany (Claims Conference) was founded in 1951 by representatives of 23 major international Jewish organisations.
+With offices in New York, Israel, and Germany, the organisation secures material compensation for Holocaust survivors worldwide and seeks the return of Jewish property stolen during the Holocaust.
 Since 1952, the Claims Conference has negotiated more than $90 billion in compensation from the German government.
-The organization provides grants to more than 300 social welfare agency partners across 83 countries and supports over 200 agencies working on Holocaust research, education, and documentation.
-In 2025, the Claims Conference will distribute approximately $530 million in individual compensation and $960 million for survivors' welfare needs including home care, medicine, and food.
-Current President Gideon Taylor leads the organization's ongoing negotiations with governments and oversight of global grant-making programs.
+The organisation provides grants to more than 300 social welfare agency partners across 83 countries and supports over 200 agencies working on Holocaust research, education, and documentation.
+The Claims Conference distributes individual compensation and social welfare funding for survivors' needs including home care, medicine, and food.
+Current President Gideon Taylor leads the organisation's ongoing negotiations with governments and oversight of global grant-making programmes.

 Funding Priorities